Balu006m/MvcMovie1/MvcMovie1/README.txt

 confirmed all are working fine. https://localhost:7129/Movies/Delete/15

+6062024
 1415
 Here i have created the github account using my college ID.
 I explored the github account tabs such as code, issue, pull requests, action, projects, security, settings etc.
 Now i created a clone repository from my local to the git and confirmed the git account and commit the data to push to git account.
 Here i see that account is created as private and i cahnged the account to public from settings, account visibility.
 Then checked and confirmed the account is accessible from outside.
+Also made the required change in seeddata and readme file as requied and checked the data is propgated properly.
+Commited the data and pull the data to git repository successfully.